 However, by taking a long-term view and buying cheap shares in high-quality businesses, it’s possible to generate market-beating returns.
 And that could lead to impressive portfolio performances in the coming years.

-The post 5 UK shares I’d buy in my ISA if stock markets fall again appeared first on The Motley Fool UK.
+The post 5 UK shares I’d buy for 2021 that I think could TREBLE my money! appeared first on The Motley Fool UK.

-Andy Ross owns shares in National Grid.
-The Motley Fool UK has recommended Softcat and Tesco.
+Peter Stephens owns shares of AstraZeneca, Lloyds Banking Group, Vodafone, and WPP.
+The Motley Fool UK owns shares of Next.
+The Motley Fool UK has recommended Lloyds Banking Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.